-In 2006/2007, Contractor No 2 had carried out works at the patisserie.
-By the trial, everyone agreed that there was no evidence to link Contractor No 2 to the incident.
+- contractor 2 – who carried out works to the loors above the patisserie in 2006/7; by the trial, everyone agreed that there was no evidence to link Contractor No 2 to the incident.
 They were not liable.

-Technical Sign had installed the sign in 2005.
-Contractor No 1 admitted it had breached a duty of care and its contract’s requirements, rather than the original installer.
+- sign supplier – who installed the sign in 2005; Contractor No 1 admitted it had breached a duty of care and its contract’s requirements, rather than the original installer.
 They too were not liable.

 Maison Blanc had a contract with Contractor No 1 (Active) and claimed an indemnity.
 This means that Maison Blanc expected Active to pay them £1 for every £1 of losses they were liable to pay.

-The Indemnity: The court accepted Active’s admission that they were in breach of Building Regulations and the contract.
+The Indemnity: The court accepted Active’s admission that they were in breach of Building Regulations – which created a strict contractual obligation – and in breach of various terms in the contract.
 Active had to indemnify MB, and pay 100% of the compensation.

 Legal Nuance: There was also discussion in the court on the issue of the type of liability Active had to MB.
 Essentially, the court repeated a finding from an earlier case, that contributory negligence cannot be ‘a defence to a claim for damages founded on a breach of a strict contractual obligation’.